MyeongseongKo/Myeongseong-Ko/README.md

 ---

 ## Work in Progress
-- **Impact of U.S.-China Trade War on Korean Multinational Firms' Foreign Direct Investment into China**
+- **The Effects of the U.S.-China Trade War on Korean Multinational Firms' Direct Investment in Mainland China**

 ---